 There are a variety of sizes available, so you’ll be able to find something that fits your space.
 Some people even insert them into existing furniture pieces.
 For example, a small electric fireplace could be incorporated if you opt for a built-in entertainment centre within your tiny home.

 Electric fireplaces aren’t designed to heat large houses but are perfect for tiny houses.
 Most electric fireplaces can comfortably heat up to 1000 square feet.

 If you’re living off the grid without electricity, you won’t be able to use space heaters or an electric fireplace.
 This is why tiny house owners resort to installing a wood-burning stove.

 Not every heating or cooling option is right for every tiny home.
 When deciding what to choose, think carefully about your location and how you want your system to function.
-For example, if you live in an extremely cold area, you might not want to take the risk of relying on space heaters.
-While budget might also be the determining factor for some families, you do want to choose an option that allows you to live comfortably.
+For example, if you live in an extremely cold area, you might not want to risk relying on space heaters.
+While budget might also be the determining factor for some families, you want to choose an option that allows you to live comfortably.